-Try My DIY Gelatin Hair Protein Treatment that you can make in under five minutes at home to bring your hair back to life especially after coloring, bleaching, relaxing, straightening, swimming, excessive styling, etc. All of those things cause damage and protein can help revive and heal your hair.
-This mask can be used for any hair type from straight, to wavy, curly, kinky, coily, bleached, colored, relaxed – it works for all hair types!
+This is a homemade protein treatment that you can make in under five minutes to bring your hair back to life especially after coloring, bleaching, relaxing, straightening, swimming, excessive styling, etc. All of those things cause damage and protein can help revive and heal your hair.
+This mask can be used for any hair type from straight, to wavy, curly, kinky, coily, bleached, colored, and relaxed!

 Our Hair is Mostly Protein

 Our hair is made up of a tough protein called keratin, which is also found in animal feathers, hoofs, claws and human fingernails.
 Hair also contains melanin, a pigment that gives hair its color, and trace amounts of vitamins, zinc and other metals.
 About 10 to 13 percent of hair is made up of water.